Dates for the 2024 Summer Workshop

 • Be on call for staff and dorm parents

-This year’s Student Helpers receive free lodging.
-If you purchase a dorm spot ticket before learning that you have received a Student Helper position, we will refund your purchase.
+This year’s Student Helpers receive a discount on Lodging & Meals.
+If you purchasing your Lodging & Meals ticket before learning that you have received a Student Helper position, we will refund your order for the discount.

 Student Helpers have the full workshop experience, but are “on-call” to: